 - 3. The details of the complaint were as follows: - a.
-The Data Subject made an access request to the Respondent seeking to regain access to their Facebook account.
-The Data Subject noted that their Facebook account appeared to have been hacked and had been suspended as a result. - b.
-The Data Subject was unable to appeal the account suspension and was unable to regain access via the self-service tools and links they were directed to in the Respondent's response.
-Accordingly, the Data Subject subsequently lodged a complaint with the DPC.
+The Data Subject made an access request to the Respondent after the disablement of their Facebook, Messenger and Instagram accounts.
+The Data Subject was advised by the Respondent that their account was disabled due to a serious violation of the Respondent's terms of service. - b.
+In response to the access request, the Data Subject stated that they were only enabled to access certain limited information, which they were dissatisfied with.
+Accordingly, the Data Subject lodged a complaint with the Recipient SA.